ROCKFlows/FromMLWFConfigurationToBPMN/README.md

 ## Overview

-The **ml2wf** project aims to help **Data Scientists** creating their workflows in the BPMN standard from a FeatureModel.
+The **ml2wf** project aims at helping **Data Scientists** to create their workflows in the BPMN standard from a FeatureModel and to capitalize on their knowledge from new BPMN workflows.

-You can define your own constraints easily by commenting your workflow using a predefined and customizable syntax.
+You can define your own **constraints** easily by commenting your workflow using a predefined and customizable syntax.

-Once created and modified, the data scientist can merge the workflow into the FeatureModel and reuse it later.
-Furthermore, this will allow data scientists to use **Meta-learning** and over time to automate the workflows creation.
+Once created and modified, the data scientist can merge the workflow into the FeatureModel and **reuse** it later.

+Furthermore, it will allow data scientists to reduce **meta-learning** space and, over time, **automate** the creation of workflows tailored to a given time series anomaly detection problem.

 ## Table of contents